How to Generate Multi-file EHR Datasets for 1000 patients with exact distributions

 Synthetic data offers a practical path forward

-Synthetic data is artificially generated information that preserves the structure, patterns, and statistical relationships of real datasets without exposing any real identities.
+Synthetic data is artificially generated information that preserves the structure, patterns, and statistical relationships of real healthcare datasets without exposing any real identities.
+Unlike data anonymization techniques that redact or mask fields from real records, synthetic generation produces entirely new records that have no link to real individuals.

 In healthcare AI, this approach helps teams safely create training and evaluation EHR datasets, EMR data extracts, and broader medical datasets that reflect genuine, real-world clinical complexity while staying compliant.